dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/SplitTableAtPoints.md

 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX_AT_POINTS
 This procedure splits a table or index file that you want to bulk import into HFiles, using the *split keys* that you specify.
-The split keys are specified in a CSV file that you can create in one of two ways:
+The split keys are specified in a CSV file that is encoded in HBase format.

-* If you know how your data can best be split into evenly sized HFiles, you can manually create a CSV file, as described in our [Best Practices: Bulk Importing Flat Files](bestpractices_ingest_bulkimport.html) topic.
-* You can call the [`SYSCS_UTIL.COMPUTE_SPLIT_KEY`](sqlref_sysprocs_computesplitkey.html) procedure to compute the split keys for the data and save them in a CSV file.

-For more information about splitting your tables and indexes into HFiles, see the [Bulk Importing Flat Files](bestpractices_ingest_bulkimport.html) section of our *Best Practices: Ingestion* chapter.

-Splice Machine recommends using the [`SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX`](sqlref_sysprocs_splittable.html) system procedure instead of this one unless you're an expert user.
-The combination of using `SYSCS_UTIL.COMPUTE_SPLIT_KEY` with `SYSCS_UTIL.COMPUTE_SPLIT_KEY` is exactly equivalent to using `SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX`.
+Unless you already have your split keys accessible in HBase format, Splice Machine recommends using the [`SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX`](sqlref_sysprocs_splittable.html) system procedure instead of this one.
+The combination of using `SYSCS_UTIL.COMPUTE_SPLIT_KEY` with `SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX_AT_POINTS` is exactly equivalent to using `SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX`.
 {: .noteIcon}

 ## Syntax